jaredlcs/HW3-Projects/HW3_3/README.md

 1. Collecting experience from the environment
 2. Computing how much better/worse actions were than expected
 3. Updating the policy to favor better actions
-4. Repeating until the agent masters landing
+4. Repeating until the agent masters dodging
 ## How to Use

 ### Train a New Agent